Lesterpaintstheworld/terminal-velocity/duplicate_analysis_report.md

        - `./research/economic/economic_models.md`

 ### Next Steps
+Once the duplicates are identified and documented, I will proceed to the consolidation phase, ensuring that the narrative integrity is maintained while reducing redundancy.
+This will involve merging similar content and updating references accordingly.

+By following these steps, I aim to enhance the clarity and coherence of the narrative while supporting the overarching goals of the "Terminal Velocity" mission.
 - Implement changes based on redundancy findings.
 - Continue monitoring for further redundancies in future drafts.